radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

-# Import Data into RadiantOne Universal Directory
+# Import Data into RadiantOne Directory

 The recommended approach is to import the data as is (stick to the original DIT of the backend) to avoid complex re-mappings of group memberships.
 The import of the data is achieved through a persistent cache initialization of the proxy view.
 Once the data is in persistent cache, complex reorganizations of the original DIT can be done using virtualization.
-This includes things like flattening the hierarchy to get a list of users and groups, and merging overlapping users and groups (requiring correlation)…etc. Once you’ve configured the desired virtual view(s) as persistent cache, this image can be replicated to a RadiantOne Universal Directory (HDAP) store.
+This includes things like flattening the hierarchy to get a list of users and groups, and merging overlapping users and groups (requiring correlation)…etc. Once you’ve configured the desired virtual view(s) as persistent cache, this image can be replicated to a RadiantOne Directory store.
 This allows a separation of duties between the persistent cache refresh maintenance/process and the layer consumed by client applications.
 This also simplifies the cutover process once the backend server is fully decommissioned.
 The persistent cache refresh layer can be removed or repurposed.

 >\\\*\\\*Note – The persistent cache refresh (Cluster C) and client consumption layers (Custers A \\\& B) shown below are depicting clusters containing two nodes for each.
 A Radiant Logic Architect can assess your throughput needs and recommend the best architecture.\\\*\\\*